KorAP/Krill/misc/payloads.md

     @:class=header$<b>17<i>6<s>1

-means the attribute belongs to the term, element, or relation in the same token position whose TUI is 1 and end position is 6.
+means the attribute belongs to the element in the same token position whose TUI is 1 and end position is 6.

 *PTIs* (it’s an attribute payload, if the fourth bit is set):